RS2002/homepage/content/publication/Image2Music/index.md

 ---
-title: 'Zero-Effort Image-to-Music Generation: An Interpretable RAG-based VLM Approach'
+title: 'Zero-Effort Image-to-Music Generation: An Interpretable RAG-Based VLM Approach'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here